josmar-crwdstffng/angular/docs/DEVELOPER.md

 1. Update the dependencies in `package.json` to point to the local uncompressed package directories.

-2. Directly copy the local uncompressed package directories into the `node_modules/` directory of a project.
+2. Directly copy the local uncompressed package directories into the `node_modules` directory of a project.

 Note that (while faster) the second approach has limitations.
 For example: